Jeannette Piccard: Search for funding

 High altitude ballooning was a dangerous undertaking, partly because human lungs cannot function unaided over 40000–50000 ft, and partly because the lifting gas used, hydrogen, is flammable.
 Jeannette said later that, "The National Geographic Society would have nothing to do with sending a woman—a mother—in a balloon into danger".
-Longtime Piccard family backer Goodyear were reluctant to support their flight.
+Longtime Piccard family backer Goodyear was reluctant to support their flight.
 Dow Chemical asked that their trade names and logo be removed from publicity and from the Century of Progress balloon.

 Gilruth said, "I remember that Piccard was very, very hurt by the National Geographic that would not give them a dime. ...
 Both he and Jeanette said that they were discriminated against by the National Geographic.
 That's not a good word.
 They were not aided in any way by the National Geographic, and they felt it was not really warranted.
 They felt they should have gotten some help from them. ...
 [He] didn't say why, but they certainly didn't feel they'd been handled fairly."
 The Piccards struggled to gain financial support until the Grigsby-Grunow Radio Company advanced them several thousand dollars.
 The Detroit Aero Club and People's Outfitting Company also backed them.
 To supplement their sponsorship, Jeannette designed and sold commemorative stamps and souvenir programs and folders.
 She also raised a good deal of money by selling their story in press releases to the North American Newspaper Alliance.